dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 1. Two-way bindings are evil
 1. Data mutations can be tricky

 ???
 * state:
-  * what radio button was clicked
+  * what button was clicked
   * what is being displayed etc
-* transparency: effects of a code change should be limited/local
+* transparency: effects of a value change should be limited/local
   * or at least **easy to reason about**
   * Also a useful concept regarding state change
   * Two-way bindings open Pandora’s box: